 All students are limited to receiving Pell for a maximum equivalent of twelve full-time semesters or six years, inclusive of any prior years.
-View the details of the regulations here: Pell Grant Lifetime Eligibility.
+See Pell Grant Lifetime Eligibility for details of the regulations.

 Pell-eligible students whose parent or guardian died as a result of military service in Iraq or Afghanistan after September 11, 2001 will receive the maximum award amount for the year.
 You must be under 24 years old and enrolled at least part-time at the time of your parent's or guardian's death.

-Important: Students may be eligible to receive up to 150 percent of their Scheduled Award for an award year.
-This provision is called "Year-Round Pell."
-The reason it is called "Year Round" is because it allows students to receive additional Pell funds, often in summer terms.
-Example: A student receives a Pell Grant of $5,000 ($2,500 each semester).
+Students may be eligible to receive up to 150 percent of their Scheduled Award for an award year.
+This provision is called "Year-Round Pell" because it allows students to receive additional Pell funds, often in summer terms.
+For example, let's say a student receives a Pell Grant of $5,000 ($2,500 each semester).
 If enrolled for Summer Session, that student is eligible to receive up to $2,500 in additional Pell funds for the summer term.
 Note that students who are eligible for Year-Round Pell awards are still subject to normal Pell Grant duration of eligibility and LEU (Lifetime Eligibility Used) limits.

 More information on this program and how to apply can be found at HESC.